Srijancse-zz/Vagrant-Node/README.md

-# Bootstrap vagrant project for Node.js / MongoDB apps
+# Bootstrap vagrant project for Node.js and MongoDB apps

 This repo is a bootstrap vagrant-based project using Node.js and MongoDB.